Schatz, Pocan Reintroduce Legislation To End Student Loan Debt Crisis

 “Cumulative student loan debt in America amounts to more than $1.5 trillion.
 It has led many young people to put off buying cars and houses, starting families, and saving for retirement,” Senator Durbin said.
 “If we don’t address student debt, we risk losing a generation of economic growth.
 I’m proud to reintroduce the Debt-Free College Act with Senator Schatz today to give students a chance at quality higher education without debt.”

 “Higher education should be a path to prosperity, not debt.
 But unfortunately, college costs and student loan debt are holding back an entire generation and creating a drag on economic growth for our country,” said Senator Baldwin.
 “Washington must do more to address this problem with real solutions.
 The Debt-Free College Act will provide relief to America’s students by creating a state-federal partnership to make higher education more affordable and help graduates get ahead.”

 “Every student deserves a chance to get a college education without being crushed by debt,” said Senator Warren.
 “That’s why I’m glad to join my colleagues in reintroducing the Debt-Free College Act, which would allow our students to build an economic future for themselves and their families."

-The bill is endorsed by the Center for Law and Social Policy, Institute for Higher Education Policy, Southeast Asia Resource Action Center, Social Security Works, Young Invincibles, The Education Trust, and Council for Opportunity in Education.
+The bill is endorsed by the American Federation of Teachers, the Center for Law and Social Policy, Council for Opportunity in Education, Demos, Institute for Higher Education Policy, Jumpstart, NAACP, Southeast Asia Resource Action Center, Social Security Works, and Young Invincibles.